Modern Chinese History in France: A critical appraisal

 What assessment can be made in 2020?

-On the positive side, despite a generational gap between the historians trained in the early 2000s (X. Paulès, L. Gabbiani, D. Spicq, D. Rihal, A. Vannière, C. Vidal) and those of the 2010s (C. Armand, V. Louzon, Ma Jun, D. Serfass, Xu Chong), a substantial renewal occurred with high quality dissertations under the supervision of a small number of advisors directors (Y. Chevrier, C. Henriot, N. Wang, P.-E. Will, all now retired except Henriot).
+On the positive side, despite a generational gap between the historians trained in the early 2000s (X. Paulès, L. Gabbiani, D. Spicq, D. Rihal, A. Vannière, C. Vidal) and those of the 2010s (C. Armand, V. Louzon, Ma Jun, D. Serfass, Xu Chong), a substantial renewal occurred with high quality dissertations under the supervision of a small number of advisors (Y. Chevrier, C. Henriot, N. Wang, P.-E. Will, all now retired except Henriot).
 In terms of research topics, these young — and not so young — historians have explored new fields and shown great originality in their approaches and sustain the comparison with their foreign counterparts, including Chinese historians.
 Another distinctive element was the training of a wide spectrum of Chinese and Taiwanese students (but also Canadian, Italian, etc.) who either found a job in their home country or in a European country (but not in France).

 On the other hand, on the side of “institutionalizing” the history of modern China in French universities, one can only conclude that it was not only a failure, but that this academic field remains completely marginal.
-In the 2000s generation, only X. Paulès and L. Gabbiani found positions as historians, sometimes after an uphill course, at EHESS and EFEO respectively.
+In the 2000s generation, only X. Paulès and L. Gabbiani found positions as historians, sometimes after an uphill battle, at EHESS and EFEO respectively.
 C. Vidal joined a department of Chinese studies.
 In the generation of the 2010s, only one, V. Louzon, joined a history department (Paris 4) in 2018, while the other were recruited in departments or institutions for Asian studies (D. Serfass, Ma Jun).
 The rest chose expatriation or is still looking for a position in an institution of higher education or research.
 Clearly, the history of modern China has not found its place in the French university system and even CNRS, despite its repeated claims of “prioritizing” area studies, has utterly failed.
 The existence of a few specific institutions such as Inalco, EFEO, or EHESS maintains the field of modern Chinese history alive, but only in the function of an I.V. drip.
 This is the opposite of the vigorous development of the same field in the United States, the United Kingdom, Northern Europe and of course in China itself or Taiwan.

 Let’s face it: to pretend training historians in 2020 without exposing students at least to the history of modern China (the chronological field should be extended to other periods) is not only an aberration, but the sign of a serious intellectual bankruptcy.
 It is not only a question of training historians, but of training generations of French college students who are bound to face China today.
 How can one seriously argue with the Chinese political elites, or even with most of our Chinese counterparts (visitors, representatives, businessmen, etc.) who camp on the victimizing reading of the “century of national humiliation” (1842-1943) when French historians, students, businessmen, and political decision-makers have absolutely no clue about the historical trajectory of modern China?